Making alternative exam arrangements if you have a disability

 Making your alternative arrangements

-We will meet with you to talk about alternative exam arrangements and check that they are suitable for your needs.
+We will meet with you to talk about alternative exam arrangements and check that they are suitable for your needs and the different types of assessment that you may undertake.

-If you have already given us evidence us of your disability, you do not need to bring it again to this meeting.
+If you have already given us evidence us of your disability, you do not need to bring it again to this appointment.

 If you have not informed us of a disability before starting your course, you must bring evidence of your disability to your meeting.
 This could be: